Python-Snacc/British-Informatics-Olympiad-Solutions/README.md

 https://github.com/Python-Snacc/British-Informatics-Olympiad-Solutions

 Very readable, relatively easy-to-understand solutions for the British Informatics Olympiad.
-While most of these solutions are done without any help, a few of these files are modified versions of other people's code.
-Check out **Matthewelse** and **Spookiel**.
+While most of these solutions are done without any help, a few of these files are modified versions of code by **Matthewelse** and **Spookiel**.
+I definitely recommend checking them out.

 Please don't hesitate to send any improvements, though I will only make these changes as long as the code remains readable.